moinwiki/moin/docs/admin/configure.rst

 This is a helper function to make storage setup easier when your wiki will not be using custom namespaces.
 It helps you to:

-* create a simple setup that uses 2 storage backends internally for these
+* create a simple setup that uses 3 storage backends internally for these namespaces
-  namespaces:

-   * default
+  + default
-   * users
+  + users
-   * userprofiles
+  + userprofiles

 * configure ACLs protecting these namespaces
 * setup a router middleware that dispatches to these backends